JimDesu/basis-lang/README.md

 ## 5. Types

-The type system has two layers. **Buffer-backed** types are pure-bytes values: their layout is fully described by their fields' bytes, and they may be embedded inline in records, in arrays, in unions. **Non-buffer** types — pointers, objects, command-typed values, variants — have their own lifecycle machinery and are referenced indirectly.
-The two-layer split is what gives Basis predictable layouts at low level (records stay packable, domains stay byte-faithful) while preserving rich object-and-variant semantics where they are useful.
+The type system has two layers, and they are what let Basis work in either style. **Buffer-backed** types are pure-bytes values: their layout is fully described by their fields' bytes, and they may be embedded inline in records, in arrays, in unions — the substrate for byte-level work. **Non-buffer** types — pointers, objects, command-typed values, variants — carry their own lifecycle machinery and are referenced indirectly — the substrate for object-and-behavior work.
+A program can stay close to the bytes, work in terms of objects, or mix the two as each part of the problem warrants.

 ### 5.1 Buffers and ranges